- Age-appropriate care for children up to school-age.

 Childminders (male and female)

-Opportunities for Special Needs Education, remedial education and integrated education
+Opportunities for special needs education and inclusive education

 The next step: